apoorvalal/aipyw/README.md

 #                                     ATE        SE  95% CI-LB  95% CI-UB
 # Treat level 1 - Treat level 0  1.062369  0.071074   0.923063   1.201675
 ```

+For a more detailed walkthrough and an example with multiple discrete treatments, see `00_demo.ipynb`.